 Fundraising costs are expensed as incurred, even though they may result in contributions received in future years.
 The Organization generally does not conduct its fundraising activities in conjunction with its other activities.
 In the few cases in which it does, joint costs have been allocated between fundraising and general and administrative expenses in accordance with standards for accounting for costs of activities that include fundraising.
 Additionally, advertising costs are expensed as incurred.
-Advertising expense was \$5,288 in 2021.
-There were no advertising costs in 2020.
+Advertising expense was \$0 and \$5,288 in 2022 and 2021.